 We will not receive any proceeds from the sale of shares of our common stock by the selling stockholders in this offering, including from any exercise by the underwriters of their over-allotment option from the selling stockholders.
 The selling stockholders will receive all of the net proceeds and bear the underwriting discount, if any, attributable to their sale of our common stock.
-We have agreed to pay certain offering expenses for the selling stockholders will receive approximately \$ of net proceeds from this offering, after deducting the underwriting discounts and commissions.
+We have agreed to pay certain offering expenses for the selling stockholders incurred in connection with the sale.
+The selling stockholders will receive approximately \$ of net proceeds from this offering, after deducting the underwriting discounts and commissions.